 Bids Made for Simon & Schuster

-LONDON (AP) _ Media group Pearson PLC has teamed up with a U.S. investment firm to make a $4 billion offer to buy part of publisher Simon & Schuster, the Financial Times reported Thursday.
+LONDON (AP) _ Media group Pearson PLC has teamed up with a U.S. investment firm to make a $4 billion offer to buy publisher Simon & Schuster, the Financial Times reported today.

 Pearson and Hicks joined forces and made their bid on Wednesday to the investment bank Morgan Stanley Dean Witter, which is handling the sale for Viacom, the Financial Times said.